 Real-time bidding software

 One of the most widely used AI integrations in digital marketing is natural language processing applications–chatbots.
-Chatbots use NLP to communicate with the user, giving an impression that a real person is behind the chatbox.
+Chatbots use NLP to communicate with the user, giving the impression that a real person is behind the chatbox.

 AI-powered virtual assistants are similar to chatbots–but much more capable and advanced.
 They use next-gen analytics, machine learning, and data science to provide a more insightful and intelligent response than a chatbot.